Jadamso/Rbooks/docs/03-ROLS.md

 * *standard deviation*: variability within a single sample.
 * *standard error*: variability across different samples.
 * *confidence interval:* range your statistic varies across different samples.
-* *null distribution*: the sampling distribution of the statistic under the null hypothesis (assuming your null hypothesis was true).
-* *p-value* the probability you would see something as extreme as your statistic when sampling from the null distribution.

 Note that values reported by your computer do not necessarily satisfy this definition.
 To calculate these statistics, we will estimate variability using *data-driven* methods.
 (For some theoretical background, see, e.g., https://www.sagepub.com/sites/default/files/upm-binaries/21122_Chapter_21.pdf.)